-When you earn money from renting a car through peer-to-peer car-sharing services like JustShareIt, Getaround, or Turo, it's taxable income.
-But you can often deduct your related expenses, such as depreciation, commissions, and marketing expenses.
+It's taxable income when you earn money from car rentals through peer-to-peer car-sharing services like JustShareIt, Getaround, or Turo.
+You can often deduct your related expenses, however, such as depreciation, commissions, and marketing costs.

-How the income and expenses are reported depends on whether the IRS considers your activity to be a business.
+How the income and expenses are reported depends on whether the Internal Revenue Service (IRS) considers your activity to be a business.

 Rules Regarding Income

-This income is categorized either as either business income or as non-business income.
-Business income is reported on Schedule C and is subject to self-employment tax—the self-employed equivalent of Medicare and Social Security taxes that would normally be divided between an employer and employee.
+This income is categorized as either business income or as nonbusiness income.
+Business income is reported on Schedule C and is subject to self-employment tax—the equivalent of Medicare and Social Security taxes that would normally be divided between an employer and employee.
 Self-employed individuals must pay both halves.

 Rules for Deductions

-Expenses can be deducted as business expenses if you're self-employed, netted directly against business income on Schedule C. Your taxable business income would be $20,000 if your gross business income is $30,000 and you have $10,000 in deductible expenses.
+Expenses can be deducted as business expenses if you're self-employed.
+They're netted directly against your business income on Schedule C. Your taxable business income would be $20,000 if your gross business income is $30,000 and you have $10,000 in deductible expenses.

 - Car washes